goda235/MHP_QMLE_LASSO/README.md

 ## Dissatisfaction Data Analysis_2.ipynb
 We model data by a multivariate Hawkes process.

+## Dissatisfaction Data Analysis_3.ipynb
+The analysis by using LDA.

 ## Cosine_Similarity-Word2Vec.ipynb
 Compute the cosine similarity using Word2Vec.